ersheff/IMS322-Docs/docs/js/data-types.md

 ## BigInt

 As the name suggests, the _BigInt_ type is used to store very large integer values.
-The standard number type is only accurate up to 15 digits, so BigInt is required for larger values.
+The standard number type is accurate up to 15 digits, so BigInt is required for larger values.
 To declare a BigInt, add an `n` to the end of the value.

 ```js
 const largeNumber = 999999999999999; // 15 digits